Sarosim/photo-locations/README.md

 My issue was that if I simply set the infowindow content to a string, it did work, but I wanted to display data passed from my MongoDB through Flask.
 I was iterating through the data with a for loop, then assigning the data to various variables, then instantiating the infoWindow and the Marker.
 Markers worked fine, also the infoWindow worked fine as long as I assigned a string to it.
 But I wanted to assign the 'title' and 'category_name' fields from my collection.
-Assigning the corresponding variables also woreked within the loop (I logged it to the console from the loop, printed just fine), but after the loop finished, the map actually showed the same infoWindow for each marker.
+Assigning the corresponding variables also worked within the loop (I logged it to the console from the loop, printed just fine), but after the loop finished, the map actually showed the same infoWindow for each marker.
 To overcome it, I had to create an array of infoWindowContent and assign it to the markers one by one.

 ### Testing in different browsers